Dawn til dusk: Eat your way around Subi

 Breaking the fast

 If you’re up with the lark, and have a craving for something more than an avo smash, there are plenty of places to scratch a more sophisticated brekkie itch in Subi.
-Now that spring’s sprung, you can pull up a chair outdoors and sit in dappled sunlight with your café au lait (that’s a flat white, mon ami), with a freshly baked pastry from Boucla
+Pull up a chair outdoors and sit in dappled sunlight with your café au lait (that’s a flat white, mon ami), with a freshly baked pastry from Boucla

 (if you’re craving an Eastern Mediterranean fix, there’s no better spot to linger).
 If it’s the weekend and you’ve got time to go the whole hog with a proper brunch, Sorganic Sourdough Bakery